-This catheter is a balloon catheter designed for the neonate with congenital heart disease requiring septostomy.
+This catheter is a new balloon catheter designed for the neonate with congenital heart disease requiring septostomy.
 It is a dual lumen catheter, 50cm in length.
-The 611050 has a 9.5mm ± 0.5mm noncompliant balloon, at 1.0cc volume, on the distal end.
-The 611051 has a 13.5mm ± 0.5mm non-compliant balloon, at 2.0cc volume, on the distal end.
-The catheter also features an end hole that will accommodate an 0.021" guidewire.
+The 611200 has a 9.5mm ± 0.5mm non-compliant balloon, at 1.0cc volume, on the distal end.
+The 611100 has a 13.5mm \pm 0.5mm non-compliant balloon, at 2.0cc volume, on the distal end.
+The 611200 -9.5mm catheter also features an end hole that will accommodate an 0.014" guidewire, the 611100 - 13.5mm catheter also features an end hole that will accommodate an 0.018" to 0.021" guidewire.
 The inflated geometry of the balloon is a sphere.
 There is an imaging band under the balloon for balloon positioning in the left atrium.
 The catheter tip is angled at 35° to facilitate passage through the interarterial opening in the left atrium.
-To inflate the balloon of the 9.5mm catheter to its maximum diameter, 1cc of diluted contrast media is pushed into the balloon extension after purging.
-To inflate the balloon of the 13.5mm catheter to its maximum diameter, 2cc of diluted contrast media is pushed into the balloon extension after purging.
-Catheters are supplied with a oneway stopcock for balloon sealing.
-The 9.5mm is primarily for infants less than 2 kg.
+To inflate the balloon of the 611200 - 9.5mm catheter to its maximum diameter, 1cc of diluted contrast media is pushed into the balloon extension after purging.
+To inflate the balloon of the 611100 - 13.5mm catheter to it's maximum diameter, 2cc of diluted contrast media is pushed into the balloon extension after purging.
+Catheters are supplied with a one way stopcock for balloon sealing.